What is a Whole House Fan & How Does It Work?

 2. The Whole House Fan draws cool, fresh air from outside into and through your home, taking dust, odors, virus & bacteria, pollen, dander and toxins up and out the attic vents.

 3. By drawing air into your attic, you will force the hot attic air, which can soar up to 160 degrees in the summer, out of your existing roof vents.
-This is called Thermal Mass Cooling (see below).
+(Proper roof ventilation is necessary!)
+This is called Thermal Mass Cooling.

 Colorado's climate is perfectly fitted for a Quiet Cool Whole House Fan.